-Celebrating 15 years of FREE music for Colorado Springs!
+FREE music for Colorado Springs since 2009!

-For 15 years, Jazz in the Garden at Grace and St. Stephen's has offered the perfect place for families and friends to gather over picnics and listen to some of the best jazz musicians in Colorado Springs -- all for free!
+Since 2009, Jazz in the Garden at Grace and St. Stephen's has offered the perfect place for families and friends to gather over picnics and listen to some of the best jazz musicians in Colorado Springs -- all for free!

-The 2024 season begins on May 31 at 7 pm in the garden at the corner of N. Tejon and Monument Sts., just blocks north of downtown.and continues on alternate Fridays through August 23.
+The 2025 season begins on May 30 at 7 pm in the garden at the corner of N. Tejon and Monument Sts., just blocks north of downtown.and continues on alternate Fridays through August 23.
 Bring a picnic, lawn chairs and blankets, and get ready to spend your evening with the best music to be found in the city - new, old, tried and true you don't want to miss a single one!
 We'll provide beverages (for donation) and music that will get your toes tapping and fingers snapping.

 Concerts take place rain or shine (we move indoors in the case of weather).